emqx/blog/en/202108/connecting-to-emqx-cloud-with-mqttfx.md

-This article will take [MQTT.fx](http://www.mqttfx.jensd.de/) as [MQTT client](https://www.emqx.com/en/blog/introduction-to-the-commonly-used-mqtt-client-library) test tool to connect to [MQTT Cloud Service - EMQ X Cloud](https://www.emqx.com/en/cloud).
+This article will take [MQTT.fx](http://www.mqttfx.jensd.de/) as [MQTT client](https://www.emqx.com/en/blog/introduction-to-the-commonly-used-mqtt-client-library) test tool to connect to [MQTT Cloud Service - EMQX Cloud](https://www.emqx.com/en/cloud).
 Through this article, you will be able to quickly understand the basic usage of MQTT.fx and the basic concepts and usage of the [MQTT protocol](https://www.emqx.com/en/mqtt).